mfherbst/AiidaDFTK.jl/docs/src/input_output.md

 In the `iron.json` example this is used to construct a `DFTK.ScfConvergenceEnergy` object, setting the convergence tolerance to `1e-4` in the energy and to switch the mixing to `DFTK.KerkerDosMixing`.

+Finally the dict key `postscf` lists functions to run after the SCF has been converged.
+This includes
+- `compute_forces_cart`: Computation of Cartesian forces
+- `compute_stresses_cart`: Computation of Cartesian stresses.

 ## Output files
 After the SCF has been run,